maitruongson-vn107/EPL-1819-Dashboard/README.md

 `python view/main_window.py`

 This command will start the dashboard.
+The main window will be firstly showed.